UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week01/lecture01p1.md

 Toward the end of class we are going to have a slightly more free-form set of discussion points.
 Your final projects will be somewhat open-ended, requiring more group work and collaboration than the preceding assignments.

+Also, I will be out of town during Week 12 so we might move some due dates of assignments around and/or have extra office hours that week with the TA's

 ~~Here the weeks get a little off between the in-person and online classes because of the election day holiday and this is also reflected in the Canvas page.
 We'll be working on final project stuff then, so it shouldn't be an issue too much.~~